 objects in perspective: a collaboration with aspen hochhalter

-at the very beginning of my wonderful residency at the mccoll center for visual art over the summer, fellow resident aspen hochhalter and i started talking about our both being from colorado, interests in certain photographic processing techniques, and on and on. the idea of working together for fun was immediately put to the test and the results became a body of work and an exhibition. aspen’s wet plate macro photographs of my pieces were first exhibited in the galleries at the mccoll center during our residency, then included in conjunction with my pieces in the “collaboration” exhibition at mona gallery in charlotte, then both of our work again in the two person show under the name “objects in perspective” at the gaston county museum. this collaboration continues to grow and will again be shown in an expanded format at pease gallery at cpcc in charlotte, nc next fall. feel free to check out more details and photos of the work here.
+at the very beginning of my wonderful residency at the mccoll center for visual art over the summer, fellow resident aspen hochhalter and i started talking about our both being from colorado, interests in certain photographic processing techniques, and on and on. the idea of working together for fun was immediately put to the test and the results became a body of work and an exhibition. aspen’s wet plate macro photographs of my pieces were first exhibited in the galleries at the mccoll center during our residency, then included in conjunction with my pieces in the “collaboration” exhibition at mona gallery in charlotte, then both of our work again in the two person show under the name “objects in perspective” at the gaston county museum. this collaboration continues to grow and will again be shown in an expanded format at pease gallery at cpcc in charlotte, nc next fall. feel free to check out more details and photos of the work under projects.

 next residency this winter!